-Commingled funds: Valued at the fair value of shares held by MCERA at year-end.
+Commingled funds: Valued at the fair value of shares held by MCERA at fiscal year-end.

-Certain investments which do not have a readily determinable fair value have been valued at Net Asset Value (NAV) per share (or its equivalent) provided that the NAV is calculated and used as a practical expedient to estimate fair value in accordance with GAAP requirements.
+Certain investments which do not have a readily determinable fair value have been valued at the Net Asset Value (NAV) per share (or its equivalent) provided that the NAV is calculated and used as a practical expedient to estimate fair value in accordance with accounting principles generally accepted in the United States of America (GAAP) requirements.
 These investments are not categorized within the fair value hierarchy but disclosed in the schedule of investments measured at the NAV.

-Real estate partnerships: Valued at the net asset value of shares held by MCERA at year-end.
+Real estate partnerships: Valued at the NAV of shares held by MCERA at fiscal year-end.